 We are developing future iterations of nVNS technology, including the use of our intellectual property around the delivery of smartphone-integrated and smartphone-connected non-invasive therapies.
+During 2024, we plan on launching our next generation app-enabled consumer device under the Truvaga brand.

-We are supporting a variety of Investigator Initiated Trials (IIT) to evaluate additional indications and/or markets for our products.
+We are cooperating with a variety of Investigator Initiated Trials ("IIT") to evaluate additional indications and/or markets for our products.
 If successful, we believe these trials will provide marketing support for future expansion of our business to new indications and markets.